 Most notably, Higdon offers free and paid interactive training programs and mobile apps through his website, HalHigdon.com.
 Higdon estimates that he has prepared millions of runners for the marathon, and countless more with his half marathon, 10K, 5K, triathlon, and other programs.

 Higdon connects with more than 2.5 million unique visitors annually on his website, and millions more across Facebook and Twitter.
 He has a unique narrative style that attracts 1.3 million impressions on Twitter each month and reaches 14,000 Facebook users every day, many of whom are among the 75,000 followers on his fan page.

-Higdon lives on Lake Michigan in Long Beach, Indiana.
-He has 3 children and 9 grandchildren.
+Higdon lives on Lake Michigan in Long Beach, Indiana with his wife Rose.
+They have 3 children and 9 grandchildren.